-- GPS devices or any device that uses a satellite connection for navigation, distance, or elevation purposes.
+- GPS devices or any device or phone that uses a satellite connection for navigation, distance, or elevation purposes.
 Please note you are welcome to track your race with a GPS device for future reference, but it may NOT be accessed during the race at all (i.e. seal it up and keep it in the bottom of your backpack).
 Some GPS watches will allow you to disable all GPS features and just use barometric altitude.
 This is OK as your altimeter but please come knowing in advance how to set your watch up this way.
 Some of the newest Garmins even have an Adventure Race mode.
-Racers caught using GPS during the race will be penalized or DQ’ed!
+Racers caught using GPS or Phones during the race will be penalized or DQ’ed!

 - No Firearms on course